onlyteo/onlyteo-hugo-blog/content/posts/extending-the-spring-authorization-server-part-1.md

 These features include:

+* Requiring [Proof Key for Code Exchange (PKCE)](https://datatracker.ietf.org/doc/html/rfc7636)
+* Storing user credentials in a database
 * Storing OAuth2 registered clients in a database
-* Storing OAuth2 authorized clients in a database
+* Storing OAuth2 authorizations in a database
-* Storing OAuth2 consents in a database
+* Storing OAuth2 authorization consents in a database
-* Storing identity details in a database
 * Using external [RSA](https://datatracker.ietf.org/doc/html/rfc8017) keys for OAuth2 token signing
-* Requiring [Proof Key for Code Exchange (PKCE)](https://datatracker.ietf.org/doc/html/rfc7636)

 This is the first of two posts.
 In this post we will set up a minimal skeleton of the needed applications.
-The second part will describe how to extend the applications with the features described above.
-Stay tuned for Part 2!
+The second part we describe how to extend the Authorization Server with the features described above.

+### Parts
+* Extending the Spring Authorization Server - Part 1 (this post)
+* Extending the Spring Authorization Server - Part 2 (coming soon!)

 ## Prerequisites